 Laramie is a vibrant and growing town and home of the University of Wyoming.
 Laramie provides all major services from shopping, dining, transportation, medical facilities and more.
 The population is 28,000.
 It is a short 2.5 hour drive to Denver, Colorado.
 Laramie also has a large airport that can facilitate large aircraft.

-The ranch and the surrounding area are rich with wildlife.
-Ducks, geese, deer, antelope, elk, moose, bears, mountain lions, and turkey and upland game birds are hunted in this area.
+A good population of pronghorn antelope, mule deer, and elk like to migrate to the valley during the colder winter months.
+The current owners have had good success hunting on the ranch.
+The area and the nearby Medicine Bow National Forest are loaded with diverse wildlife including waterfowl, elk, deer, antelope, moose, bear, mountain lions, and turkey.
 The Medicine Bow National Forest is over a million acres and is readily accessible from the property.
-Additional fishing as well as boating is available at Rob Roy Reservoir in the national forest.
-The approximate elevation of the ranch is 7200 feet.
+Additional fishing as well as boating is available at Rob Roy Reservoir in the National Forest.